Quick Answer

 By assessing your organization's needs, you can align your promotion plan with the broader strategic goals.

-After you've identified the areas where your organization requires growth, it's time to pinpoint the promotion opportunities: AKA, skill gaps.
+After you've identified the areas where your organization requires growth, it's time to pinpoint the promotion opportunities, which are essentially skill gaps.

 For example, when you did your assessment, did you find that your Head of Product had experience managing teams of 1-2 people, but eventually you’ll need them to manage a team of 15?
 Or perhaps your most senior finance employee has great accounting skills – but ultimately you’ll need someone who can advise you on mergers and acquisitions or manage more significant budgets?